nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/compatibility-matrix.md

 More information can be found on the [Database Configuration]({{page version='' space='nxdoc' page='database-configuration'}}) page.<br/>
 Note that Nuxeo Server is shipped with an embedded H2 database, for quick evaluation purposes.
 One of the listed databases is required for a production set up or for a more thorough evaluation, like performance testing.
 {{! /multiexcerpt}}

+{{#> callout type='warning' heading='MongoDB 4.4'}}
+Nuxeo Platform LTS 2019 (10.10) is not, and will never be, compatible with MongoDB 4.4 as it brings breaking changes and prevents the LTS 2019 version from working properly.
+{{/callout}}

 ## Application Servers